Southampton Astronomy: 2025 projects available now!

 How to apply

-If you are interested in applying and would like an application form and further information, please fill in the on-line form, apply to the "PhD Physics" programme (you have to search for PhD Physics, with Programme:Research and in the 2024-2025 academic year -- you can alternatively apply for PhD Physcis & Astronomy Mayflower - you do not need to submit multiple applications).
+If you are interested in applying and would like an application form and further information, please fill in the on-line form, apply to the "PhD Physics" programme (you have to search for PhD Physics, with Programme:Research and in the 2025-2026 academic year -- you can alternatively apply for PhD Physics & Astronomy Mayflower - you do not need to submit multiple applications).
 If requested, please specify "Astrophysics" in the "Topic of field or research" section to have your application directed to the astronomy group.

 To download the application guide, please click here.